 Here are the most popular Manhattan variations!
-Try them all, swapping out the rye whiskey for bourbon, Scotch, brandy and more.
+Try them all by swapping out rye whiskey for bourbon, Scotch, brandy and more.

 Manhattan variations